 Parents are reminded that we operate a closed campus during the lunch period.
-Students are NOT to leave the school grounds to obtain a meal during the provided lunch periods.
+Students are NOT to leave the school to obtain a meal during the provided lunch periods.

 Nutritious breakfasts and lunches are available to all students.
 The District uses the Lunch Cashier system for meal service accounting.
 This system is based on family meal accounts.

-Each family has a meal account.
-Checks or cash may be received at and entered into the system at any Western Dubuque School or pay online at http://w-dubuque.revtrak.net/tek9.asp.
-Parents can write one check for the entire family and send it to school with one child.
+Each family has a family meal account and is visible through their Campus Parent Portal.
+Parents can access student accounts through the Food Service Tab of the parent portal and add money, set-up recurring payments and see what their students are purchasing.
+Its preferred parents add money online, but our office also accepts cash or check before 9AM every day.
+If you need help logging into Campus Parent Portal please reach out to Mary Boge at the Western Dubuque Administration office.

 Each student will be assigned an ID number, which he/she will use in all transactions for meal service through all the years he/she attends WD schools.
 Payments for meals, milk, entrees, and a la carte selections are deducted from the family account by presentation of the student's ID number.

 With the Lunch Cashier System, parents can choose how their family account monies are to be spent.
-They can notify the school if their student is to have meals only, or if the student can have meals and a la carte items both deducted from their account.
+Please contact Food Services Director Kyle Gansen @ kyle.gansen@wdbqschools.org if you would like to put a limit or restrictions on your students lunch account.